 EXO = external or outside.
 Vs ENDO = refers to internal or inside.

 The endocrine role of the pancreas is to produce and release insulin INTO the bloodstream to help regulate blood sugar levels.

 There is a decline in the production of digestive enzymes from the pancreas that can lead to a secondary diarrhoea type of bowel habit and presenting as an IBS-D pattern.
 Loose stools that may be difficult to flush suggesting impaired fat absorption as we rely on lipase from the pancreas to initiate fat digestion.

 Lactase is the enzyme used to break down lactose and this has commonly been used in individuals that are lactose intolerant.
-Without it lactose will work it’s way down the digestive tract causing bloating, gas and cramps.
+Without it lactose can work it’s way down the digestive tract causing bloating, gas and cramps.